LOLINTERNETZ/vscodeoffline/README.md

 * Implements the updater interface to enable offline updating;
 * Implements the extension API to enable offline extension use;
 * Implements the malicious extension list;
-* Supports extension search (name, author and short description) and sorting; and
+* Supports extension search (name, author and short description) and sorting;
-* Supports custom/private extensions (follow the structure of a mirrored extension).
+* Supports custom/private extensions (follow the structure of a mirrored extension); and
+* Supports Remote Development.

 Possible Todo List:
 * vscgallery - Support paging, if it's really needed (who searches 1000s of extensions anyway).